Please Donate

 If you work for us, or apply for a job with us, we will process your personal data, including sensitive personal data, to comply with our contractual, statutory and management obligations and responsibilities.

-This data can include, but is not limited to, information relating to your health, racial or ethnic origin, and criminal convictions.
-In certain circumstances, we may process personal data or sensitive personal data without explicit consent.
+This data can include, but is not limited to, information relating to your health, racial or ethnic origin, professional qualifications and criminal convictions.
+In certain circumstances, we may process personal data or special category (sensitive) personal data without explicit consent.

 Our contractual responsibilities include those arising from a contract of employment.
 This includes, but is not limited to, data relating to: payroll, bank account, postal address, sick pay, leave, maternity pay, pension and emergency contacts.

 Our statutory responsibilities are those imposed by law on us as an employer.
-This includes, but is not limited to, data relating to: tax, national insurance, statutory sick pay, statutory maternity pay, family leave, work permits and equal opportunities monitoring.
+This includes, but is not limited to, data relating to: tax, national insurance, statutory sick pay, statutory maternity or paternity pay, family leave, right to work, work permits and equal opportunities monitoring.

 Our management responsibilities are those necessary for the way the organisation functions.
 This includes, but is not limited to, data relating to: recruitment and employment, training and development, absence, disciplinary matters and contact details.